Knock their socks off with an awesome UXD presentation!

 • 5 min. for team member introductions

-• 20 min. on elucidating on the task, problem statements, addressing challenges, and setting the design expectations
+• 20 min. on elucidating the task, and problem statements, addressing challenges, and setting the design expectations

 • 10 min. on the design inspirations, approach, and mood board